UoB-HPC/hpc-course-getting-started/2_Modules.md

 Although the implementation of the modules package itself is different between BCp3 and BCp4, there should be very few user-facing differences.
 The commands listed below apply to both phases—and virtually any other modules implementation you may come across.

-If you follow along, keep in mind that some of the examples below are from Phase 3 and some are from Phase 4.
+If you try the examples in your terminal, keep in mind that some of the snippets below are from Phase 3 and some are from Phase 4.
-Therefore, you may see and need to use slightly different modules names.
+Therefore, you may see and need to use slightly different module names.
-The [worked example](#a-worked-example) is all on Phase 3.
+The [worked example](#a-worked-example) is all done on Phase 3.

 ### Listing loaded modules